mana/mana/tools/tmxcopy/readme.txt

 It will then randomly place trees, but only in places where they won't overlap with other things on that layer.
 The size of the template map is the size of the area which must be empty in the destination layer.

+Running it several times (without specifying an output file) will add more objects.
+After considering ways to specify the number of objects to add, I think the easiest is to just reload the map in Tiled each time until it looks right (you don't need to quit Tiled while running tmx_random_fill).

 === TMX Collide / Translate ===